leonard-seydoux/cheese-ai-for-geosciences/lectures/slides.md

 # 2. Definitions

-__Machine learning__ is a field of study in artificial intelligence concerned with the development and study of statistical algorithms that can effectively generalize and thus perform tasks without explicit instructions.
+__Machine learning__ is a field of study in artificial intelligence of statistical algorithms that can effectively generalize and thus perform tasks without explicit instructions.

 </div>